Thailand suspends patent applications for medical marijuana

 Avery said foreign companies such as Britain’s GW Pharmaceuticals and Japan’s Otsuka Pharmaceutical had filed patents to produce medical marijuana and although their applications have not been approved, they have also not been rejected.
 Avery said the two companies had “already established themselves in North America and Europe and now they’re making their move in Thailand.”

-Avery said part of the concern over the foreign companies’ patent applications was that Thai intellectual property law does not allow natural microorganisms to be patented.
+Avery said part of the concern over the foreign companies’ patent applications was that Thai intellectual property law does not allow natural substances to be patented.

 He said the move to sideline the patent applications and wait for the new law might result in conditions making it possible for more Thais to cultivate and consume medical marijuana.